 2. Certified Associate in Project Management (CAPM)® Certification

-For aspiring project managers who are at the beginning of their career, earning your CAPM may be an ideal first step toward earning your PMP.
+For aspiring project managers who are at the beginning of their career, earning your CAPM® certification may be an ideal first step toward earning the PMP certification.
 This certification is the precursor to the PMP certification, and it’s to help those with little project management experience start developing their skills.

 CAPM Certification Requirements